 - 1/3 cup maple syrup

 - Salt and fresh ground black pepper, to taste

 - Place a large Dutch oven or heavy-bottom skillet over medium-high heat.
-Add bacon and cook, stirring occasionally until brown and starting to crisp, about 20 minutes.
-Gently tilt pan and scoop out about 2 tablespoons bacon grease; reserve, if desired for another use.
+Add bacon and cook, stirring occasionally until golden brown and starting to crisp, about 20 minutes.
+Gently tilt pan and scoop out about 2 tablespoons bacon grease; reserve, if desired, for another use.
 Add thyme, onion, and shallot to the bacon; stir and reduce heat to medium; cook, stirring occasionally, 8 to 10 minutes or until onions are soft.
 If using, add fennel or tomato, maple syrup, vinegar, mustard, Worcestershire sauce, salt and pepper.
-(Start with ¼ teaspoon salt and 1/8 teaspoon pepper.)
+(Start with 1/4 teaspoon salt and 1/8 teaspoon pepper.)
 Bring mixture to a low boil, stir, and reduce heat to low and cook, stirring occasionally until mixture is glossy and jam-like, about 60 minutes.
 Taste and add more salt or pepper, as needed.
 Let cool and store in an airtight container in refrigerator until ready to use.
 Bring to room temperature or rewarm before serving.